Diego-c22/SolanaAirdrop/README.md

 # SolanaAirdrop

-Create javaScript code to airdrop funds to solana wallet
+## Create JavaScript code to airdrop funds to solana wallet.

+### What is made in this repository:

+- Create a wallet.
+- Get public key.
+- Get secret key.
+- Create connection to Solana network.
+- Get balance of Solana Account.
+- Airdrop funds to Solana wallet.